-You can find words in proximity to each other by using quotations and selecting a maximum distance allowed: "password hack"~2.
-We support a maximum distance of 9.
+You can find words near to each other by using quotations and selecting a maximum distance allowed: "password hack"~2.
+The maximum distance supported is 9.

 Using Pattern Matching / Regular Expressions

 Lucene-based regular expressions are allowed and should be wrapped by forward slashes (/).
 Not all functionality you may be familiar with may be supported.
 Additionally: